 Eligible uses of the Business Transportation Tax shall include all programs and services identified in the Transportation Improvement Program/Transportation Facilities Plan (TIP/TFP), including maintenance of transportation infrastructure and travel options programs, as well as expenses related to traditional transportation capital investments.

-note: The Business Transportation Tax revenues do not go to the general fund, rather the revenues help fund and go directly to the Capital Investment Program or to the Transportation Demand Management (TDM) budget.
+Note that the Business Transportation Tax revenues go directly to the Capital Investment Program or to the Transportation Demand Management (TDM) budget.

 Utility Taxes